solhuebner/PCA9685-Arduino/README.md

 // Software-based phase balancing scheme. enum PCA9685_PhaseBalancer {
-    PCA9685_PhaseBalancer_None,                 // Disables software-based phase balancing, relying on installed hardware to handle current sinkage (ensure 10v 1000μF capacitor is installed on breakout/circuit) (default)
+    PCA9685_PhaseBalancer_None,                 // Disables software-based phase balancing, relying on installed hardware to handle current sinkage (default)
-    PCA9685_PhaseBalancer_Linear,               // Uses linear software-based phase balancing, with each channel being a preset 256 steps away from previous channel (may cause LED flickering/skipped-cycle on PWM changes)
+    PCA9685_PhaseBalancer_Linear,               // Uses linear software-based phase balancing, with each channel being a preset 256 steps (out of the 4096/12-bit value range) away from previous channel (may cause LED flickering/skipped-cycles on PWM changes)
-    PCA9685_PhaseBalancer_Dynamic,              // Uses dynamic software-based phase balancing, with each modified channel entering an in-use pool that recalculates an automatic linear distribution based on total channels modified/in-use (may cause LED flickering/skipped-cycle on PWM changes)
 };
-// NOTE: Software-based phase balancing attempts to mitigate the situation whereby a
+// NOTE: Software-based phase balancing attempts to further mitigate ground bounce and
-// large current sink can occur at the start of the PWM phase range, especially when
+// voltage spikes during phase shifts at the start/end of the PWM phase range by shifting
-// multiple PWM channels are active.
-It does this by shifting the rising edge of each
+// the leading edge of each successive PWM channel by some preset amount.
+This helps make
-// PWM duty cycle by some amount so that this current sink occurs over the entire phase
-// range instead of all at once at the start of the phase range.
-Software-based phase
+// the current sinks/sources occur over the entire phase range instead of all together at
-// balancing is only necessary in situations where there isn't a hardware-based solution
-// present, such as when a proper capacitor is installed to handle such sinkage, as is
-// installed in most breakouts.
+// once.
+Software-based phase balancing can be useful in certain situations, but in
+// practice has been the source of many problems, including the case whereby the PCA9685
+// will skip a cycle between PWM changes when the leading/trailing edge is shifted past a
+// certain point.
+While we may revisit this idea in the future, for now we're content on
+// leaving None as the default.
 ```

 #### Device Reset